-About the Beckley Foundation The Beckley Foundation is a charitable organisation set up by Amanda Feilding in 1998 to initiate and carry out pioneering research into the therapeutic potential of psychedelics, and to create a scientific base for global drug policy reform.
+About the Beckley Foundation The Beckley Foundation is a charitable organisation set up by Amanda Feilding in 1998 to initiate and carry out pioneering research into the underlying mechanisms and the therapeutic potential of psychedelics, and to create a scientific base for global drug policy reform.
 The work of the Foundation relies entirely on donations.
-Our mission Our aim is to harness the power of science in order to integrate psychoactive substances into society as safe and effective tools, to treat a broad range of health conditions and enhance wellbeing.
+Our mission Our aim is to harness the power of science in order to integrate psychoactive substances into society as safe and effective tools, to treat a broad range of health conditions and to enhance wellbeing, human resilience, creativity and spirituality.
 "What we have done so far is open the door.
-However, there is an immense wealth of knowledge to continue mining." - Amanda Feilding
+However, there is an immense wealth of knowledge waiting to be mined." - Amanda Feilding

-THE TIME FOR PSYCHEDELIC RESEARCH IS NOW Psychedelics have the potential to create a revolutionary paradigm shift in mental health.
+THE TIME FOR PSYCHEDELIC RESEARCH IS NOW Psychedelics have the potential to create a revolutionary paradigm shift in the treatment of mental health.
 There is now a unique window of opportunity to accelerate research so that the therapeutic value of these compounds may be recognised and used to their full potential.

-EXPANDING

-THE FRONTIERS

-OF PSYCHEDELIC

-KNOWLEDGE

-Amanda Feilding is committed to using this momentum to further push the limits of scientific knowledge, with a wide spectrum of ongoing projects investigating LSD, psilocybin, ibogaine, 5-MeO-DMT and ayahuasca.

-PREPARING FOR THE FUTURE OF PSYCHEDELIC THERAPY

-Our aim is to facilitate a broad access to psychedelicassisted therapies for those in need through the exploration of alternative, more practical ways to use these compounds in therapy.
+EXPANDING THE FRONTIERS OF PSYCHEDELIC KNOWLEDGE Amanda Feilding is committed to using this momentum to further push the limits of scientific knowledge, with a wide spectrum of ongoing projects investigating LSD, psilocybin, ibogaine, 5-MeO-DMT and ayahuasca.
+PREPARING FOR THE FUTURE OF PSYCHEDELIC THERAPY Our aim is to facilitate a broad access to psychedelicassisted therapies for those in need through the exploration of alternative, more practical ways to use these compounds in therapy.
 Many thanks to our donors!